 ‘How to start your own business’ must be one of the most popular search engine topics in recent times of austerity, so this niche has naturally flourished.
 Many sites offer great advice every step of the way.
 Martin launched his SubHub site in 2008 so a testament to it’s success and popularity.

 Making existing businesses more profitable is always a popular choice.
 The Entrepreneurs’ Organization is a network of business owners from all over the world, enabling a peer-led community to learn from and influence each other.

 5. Online Marketing

-A plethora of sites offer advice on how to make the most of your online presence.
+A plethora of sites offers advice on how to make the most of your online presence.
 Copyblogger teaches members how to create great content.

 6. Investment Advice